-The SEGC Board's policy is to maintain the assets of the Fund at a satisfactory level above the minimum amount to meet claims and administration costs of SEGC and the Fund.
+The SEGC Board's policy is to maintain the assets of the Fund at a level at or above the minimum amount to meet claims and administration costs of SEGC and the Fund.
 The minimum amount may be determined by the Board from time to time with the approval of the Minister in accordance with the Corporations Act 2001.
-The minimum amount of the Fund is currently \$76.0 million.
+The approved minimum amount of the Fund is currently \$76.0 million.
 The minimum amount is subject to regular review by independent professional advisers appointed by the Board of SEGC.
+The SEGC Board has received an actuarial report which recommends a minimum amount of \$107 million.
+As at the date of this report, the Board has determined a new minimum amount of \$100.0 million.
+This will become effective as the minimum amount on approval by the Minister.
+In addition the Board is finalising and implementing a capital management plan with a view to transition to the higher recommended minimum or such higher amount as determined.
+The Board reviews the minimum amount from time to time utilising professional advisors.

-The Board has an investment strategy in place to invest available financial assets, amounting to \$103,823,766 (2013: \$104,047,096), into two cash and fixed income funds managed by two professional investment portfolio managers respectively at 30 June 2014 in order to preserve the minimum fund requirement as prescribed above.
+The Board has an investment strategy in place to invest available financial assets, totalling \$103,549,110 at 30 June 2015 (30 June 2014: \$103,823,766), into two cash and fixed income funds managed by two professional investment portfolio managers in order to preserve the value of the financial assets.

-The Board monitors the Fund by receiving and reviewing quarterly reports from the two fund managers and a report on claims from legal counsel at each Board meeting.
+The Board monitors the Fund by receiving and reviewing quarterly investment reports from the fund managers and a report on outstanding claims at least at each Board meeting.

-If the total fair value amount of the Fund falls below the minimum amount, the Board is able to take measures to manage the financial position, including taking insurance against claim liability, paying claims in instalments, external borrowings or imposing levies on ASX or participants of ASX.
-The Board has not taken any of these measures, or considered them to be necessary in the current or prior financial years.
+If the total fair value amount of the Fund falls below the minimum amount, the Board is able to undertake certain measures to manage the financial position, including taking insurance against claim liability, paying claims in instalments, external borrowings or imposing levies on ASX or ASX Participants.
+The Board has not undertaken any of these measures in the current or prior financial years.
+The Board periodically reviews the need for these measures to be undertaken.

-If the amount in the Fund exceeds the minimum amount, the Board has discretion to pay the excess or part of the excess to an account designated as the Financial Industry Development Account (FIDA), with the approval of the Minister or his delegate.
+If the amount in the Fund exceeds the minimum amount, the Board has discretion to pay the excess or part of the excess to the FIDA, with the approval of the Minister or his delegate.
 FIDA is administered by ASX.